AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-content.md

 To define specific content that will enable users to select and submit their choices from your landing page, use the **[!UICONTROL Form]** component.
 To do so, follow the steps below.

-1. Drag and drop the landing page-specific **[!UICONTROL Form]** component from the left palette into the main workspace.
+1. The landing page-specific **[!UICONTROL Form]** component is already displayed in the canvan for the selected template.

     ![](assets/lp_designer-form-component.png)